MicroStrategy/rest-api-docs/docs/common-workflows/manage-derived-element-objects/format-samples.md

 ---
-title: Workflow Sample - Format Samples for Derived Elements
+title: Workflow sample - Format samples for derived elements
-sidebar_label: Format Samples for Derived Elements
+sidebar_label: Format samples for derived elements
 description: In a derived element, you can set header and values formats for each element in the POST and PUT REST APIs.
 ---